nyancodes/pitchin/README.md

+# PitchIn

-# PitchIn is an online crowdfunding app.
+is an online crowdfunding app.
 A virtual piggy bank for groups/individuals to collectively contribute

-# Project is still in-progress, see repo for current progress.